-Myth 1: Find your AC technician from Craigslist.
+Myth 1: Get your air conditioning technician on Craigslist.

 Myth 2: Hiring a small business is better.

 Working with small businesses can be good for some minor home services – it’s great for the local business, wonderful for the economy, and likely even good for your bank account.
 But proceed with caution: small companies or one-person companies could leave you holding the bag.
 If something bad happens, they may conveniently disappear and not be available to fix it, or they could not have the resources to get your issue resolved quickly, which is a problem if your air conditioner dies in the heat of the summer.

 Budgeting a little bit more for a sizable, more reputable and reliable company can come with perks that help provide you with more peace of mind, including a one-year satisfaction guarantee, excellent workmanship, a large certified team of servicemen and women who provide you service 24/7/365, and the assurance that they’ll be there if you need them again.

 Myth 3: It’s okay to use any type of refrigerant in your air conditioning system.